 A hair transplant is a surgical procedure to improve baldness.

-During a hair transplant, a physician moves hairs from an area of thick growth to bald areas.
+During a hair transplant, hairs are moved from an area of thick growth to bald areas.

-Finally, tiny holes are made in the front of the scalp.
-Healthy hairs are delicately placed in the holes.
+- Healthy hairs are carefully placed in the cuts.
 During a single treatment session, hundreds or even thousands of hairs may be transplanted.

-Most patients undergoing a hair transplant have male or female pattern baldness.
+Most people who have a hair transplant have male or female pattern baldness.
 Hair loss is on the front or top of the scalp.
-Patients must still have thick hair on the back or sides of the scalp to have enough hair follicles to move.
+You must still have thick hair on the back or sides of the scalp to have enough hair follicles to move.

 Other risks that can occur with this procedure:

-It is possible that the transplanted hair won't look as good as you had desired.
+It is possible that the transplanted hair will not look as good as you had desired.

-Most modern hair transplants result in excellent hair growth within several months after the procedure.
-Often, however, more than one treatment session is needed to create the best-looking results.
+Most hair transplants result in excellent hair growth within several months after the procedure.
+More than one treatment session may be needed to create best results.